A - B - C - D - E - F - G - H - I - L - M - N - O - P - Q - R - S - T - U - V - W - Y

 Behavioral healthcare: Treatment of mental health, chemical dependency, and substance abuse disorders.

 Benefit Year: The annual cycle in which a health insurance plan operates.
 Some benefit years follow the calendar year, renewing in January, whereas others may renew in late summer or fall.
 Deductibles and other benefit year limits typically reset at the beginning of each new benefit year.

 Board certified: A physician who has passed an examination given by a medical specialty board.

 Top of page

-Carrier: Insurer; insurance company; underwriter of risk.
+Carrier: Another name for the insurer; insurance company, or underwriter of risk.

 Clinic: Healthcare facility that provides preventive, diagnostic, and treatment services to patients in an outpatient setting.

 COBRA: Acronym for Consolidated Omnibus Budget Reconciliation Act, a federal law that requires employers to offer continued health insurance coverage to employees whose health and dental insurance coverage terminates.
 COBRA applies only to groups of 20 or more employees; groups with fewer than 20 employees are subject to state continuation laws.